jheitzeb/ruby-gpt3-commander/README.md

 It would be pretty awesome if someone who understands Puppeteer better than I do would fix and build up those aspects, to add more functionality.
 It would be pretty powerful to have the AI be able to fill out forms and such.

+It probably won't be long until you run into this: https://www.perimeterx.com/downloads/product-briefs/PerimeterX-Product-Brief-Human-Challenge.pdf

 My personal website: https://currentlyobsessed.com/